kirxkirx/unmw/README.md

 [![test_ubuntu](https://github.com/kirxkirx/unmw/actions/workflows/test_ubuntu.yml/badge.svg)](https://github.com/kirxkirx/unmw/actions/workflows/test_ubuntu.yml)

 # unmw
-server-side scripts used to run VaST on NMW survey images
+This repository contains server-side scripts for transient search with [VaST](https://github.com/kirxkirx/vast).
+These are the scripts used to analyze the [NMW survey](https://scan.sai.msu.ru/nmw/) images.

 This is very much work in progress.
 You may reach me at kirx[at]kirx.net